Fractalemma/terraform-2tier-app/README.md

 Notes:

-- Each EC2 (4) has a Security Group and subnet (all private)
+- 6 Subnets needed:
+  - 2 Public Subnets for NAT Gateways (pub-sub-a, pub-sub-b)
+  - 2 Private Subnets for Web Tier (pri-sub-web-a, pri-sub-web-b)
+  - 2 Private Subnets for Data Tier (pri-sub-data-a, pri-sub-data-b)
-- Everything is inside a private VPC exept for the R53 and ACM resources
+- Everything is inside a VPC exept for the R53 and ACM resources

-## List of resources
+- 3 Security Groups are needed:

-- ASG:
+  - For the ALB
-  - Target tracking policy: CPU utiization 66%
-- Launch Template
-- Target group
+  - For the Web Tier (the ASG)
+  - For the App Tier (attached to the RDS deployment)

 ## Naming conventions